 You will want to yell “serenity now” like Frank Costanza from Seinfeld.
 Journaling in general can help you with those moments.

 Sometimes you want to yell and scream – this divorce is unfair, why is this happening to me?
 We can’t always yell that out loud, especially if you are at work or with your children, but you can write those things down.
 Write your frustrations as big and as bold as you want!
 You can even draw or doodle if that makes you feel better.

 I have convinced you, right?
 Now the next question – Electronic or Paper?
 That is really up to you.

-If you use paper, get a calendar or journal you will enjoy using (example, I have a peanuts page a day calendar for my journal/to do lists) and get a great pen.
+If you use paper, get a calendar or journal you will enjoy using.
+For example, I have a peanuts page a day calendar for my journal and to-do lists.
+I also suggest getting a great pen.
 Pink sparkly ink pen?
 Yes!
 If you like it, do it.
 This is where little details like this will make you feel like you are treating yourself.

 Going through a separation is a good time to channel your inner writer/organizer to keep good notes about your case and utilize writing as therapy for you on an emotional level.
 When you are getting ready for trial and have your trusty journal with detailed notes about scheduling, expenses and other details important to the case to easily refer to – you will thank me!

-Your divorce is going to be difficult, and the best way to avoid unnecessarily difficult situations is to work with an experience divorce attorney in Raleigh.
+Your divorce is going to be difficult, and the best way to avoid unnecessarily difficult situations is to work with an experienced divorce attorney in Raleigh.
 We are available for a consultation by calling 919-301-8843 or completing the contact form below.